A History of the Middle East Reformed Fellowship

 The Continuing Work

 Pastors, churches and Christian individuals all over the world have caught sight of this vision.
-MERF has the great opportunity to promote an active Reformed witness out of its headquarters in Cyprus, with local MERF administrative committees in the Middle East, North and East Africa, Pakistan and Indonesia, committed to the service of the church of Christ according to God’s Word.
+MERF has the great opportunity to promote an active Reformed witness out of its headquarters in Cyprus, with local administrative committees and church partners in the Middle East, North and East Africa, Pakistan and Indonesia, committed to the service of the church of Christ according to God’s Word.

 MERF is a fellowship that unites the gifts and resources of God’s people from different ethnic backgrounds for the service of Christ in the Muslim World, with a view of expanding outreach to other Muslim lands.
 By God’s grace, much prayerful hard work has resulted in an effective, faithful and fruitful ministry.